edumserrano/playwright-adventures/demos/code-coverage-with-istanbul-via-webpack-babel-plugin/README.md

 > [!NOTE]
 >
-> This solution was implemented based on the work done by [@mxschmitt](https://github.com/mxschmitt) who, at the moment of writing this, is part of the Playwright dev team.
-See his work at https://github.com/mxschmitt/playwright-test-coverage
+> This solution was implemented based on the work done by [@mxschmitt](https://github.com/mxschmitt).
+See his work at https://github.com/mxschmitt/playwright-test-coverage.
+As of writing this, there's an [open GitHub issue](https://github.com/microsoft/playwright/issues/7030) about improving the built-in code coverage support for Playwright.
+Also check out [this comment](https://github.com/microsoft/playwright/issues/7030#issuecomment-1575606073) on that issue.
 >
 > Thank you [@mxschmitt](https://github.com/mxschmitt) !
 >